Jemurai/AWS-Security-Essentials/talk/PITCHME.md

 -e AWS_SECRET_ACCESS_KEY=XXX         \
 -e AWS_DEFAULT_REGION=us-east-2 \
 kms_master
+'base64 encoded string'
 'Attack at dawn'
 ```

 +++

-### This creates a black box encryption scenario with no abiliity to gain control of key material or change the encrption process
+### This creates black box encryption with no knowledge of key material

 +++

-## The downside is that it only works for data up to 4 kilobytes in size
+### The downside is that it only works for data up to 4 kilobytes in size

 +++

-## To solve our stated problem we will need to combine our use of KMS and isolated encryption
+### To solve our problem we will need to combine our use of KMS and local encryption

 +++

-## We do this by using KMS to generate and encrypt data encryption keys
+### We do this by using KMS to generate and encrypt data encryption keys

 +++

-## We store our encrypted data encryption keys in dynamodb
+### We will store our encrypted data encryption keys in dynamodb

 +++

-## Generate a DEK and insert it into dynamodb
+### Generate a DEK and insert it into dynamodb

 +++?code=workshop/kms/dynamo/insert_dek&lang=python